deepakkumar2610/WeatherApp/README.md

 # WeatherApp
-Check the weather by using city name.
+Check the weather by using JavaScript.